sine-fdn/ileap-extension/pilot-testing/README.md

 The Web version of ACT is available at [https://act.sine.dev](https://act.sine.dev).
 You can also integrate ACT in your CI/CD pipeline.
 Please find more information [here](https://github.com/sine-fdn/act).

 Please note that ACT is currently in its beta phase.
-If you have any questions or feedback, please get in touch with [Martin](mailto:martin@sine.foundation) or [Raimundo](mailto:raimundo@sine.foundation).
+If you have any questions or feedback, please get in touch with us through [act-feedback@sine.dev](mailto:act-feedback@sine.dev).

 ### Demo Data